Associate Professor at King’s College London – S1.26 Strand Campus

 Teaching Assistant – Harvard University, US (Fall 2019 semester)

-• Prepared tutorials and graded assignments for the Computational Solid and Structural Mechanics course (ES128)
+• Supported teaching, prepared tutorials and graded assignments for the Computational Solid and Structural Mechanics course (ES128)

 Teaching Assistant – Imperial College London, UK (Fall 2017 semester)